Vaidik-Gampawar/90DaysOfDevOps/day07/solution.md

 2. **Write a Blog or Article:**
    - Write a small blog or article on how to install these tools using package managers on Ubuntu and CentOS.

-   **Answer**
+     📖 Summary

+To set up your DevOps environment, use:

+Ubuntu → apt

+CentOS → yum

+Fedora → dnf

+These commands make it easy to install and manage essential DevOps tools across Linux systems.
+Perfect for building a consistent environment to learn and practice DevOps concepts. 🚀 **Answer**
    1. Introduction:
       - Briefly introduce Docker and Jenkins.